 The specific potential complications are dictated by the actual surgery required.
 Potential complications specific to breast implants, breast lifts and breast reduction surgery can be found in the relevant pages on this site.

 Breast Size and Shape – No woman has perfectly symmetrical breasts before surgery.
-However, Dr Dona will make every effort to ensure the breasts are as close to perfect as possible after surgery.
+However, Dr Dona will make every effort to ensure the breasts are as close to symmetrical as possible after surgery.
 The different type of surgery required for each breast often means they “settle” at different rates.

-Corrective surgery for breast asymmetry & tuberous breasts is often partially covered by Medicare and your private health fund.
+Corrective surgery for breast asymmetry & tuberous breasts is often partially covered by Medicare and your Private Health Fund.
 During your initial consultation in Sydney, Dr Eddy Dona will advise whether this applies to you.

 Call us 1300 DR DONA (1300 37 3662)